prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 ### Compiling

-To compile the above and get each manifest in a separate file on disk use the following script:
+To compile the above and get each manifest in a separate file on disk use the following [build.sh](build.sh) script (i.e. `./build.sh example.jsonnet`):

 [embedmd]:# (build.sh)
 ```sh